Kotovar/restaurant_page/README.md

 # restaurant_page

 restaurant_page is a web app that displays a simple website for a fictional restaurant.
 You can see the home page, the menu page, and the about page by clicking on the tabs on the top.
-The app is built with JavaScript and webpack.
+Here I created a single page restaurant application that dynamically generates content on the page using JavaScript.

 ## How to use